Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 26 Maret 2026 22.21.31 UTC
+- WIB: Jumat, 27 Maret 2026 00.15.53 UTC
-- WITA: Kamis, 26 Maret 2026 23.21.31 UTC
+- WITA: Jumat, 27 Maret 2026 01.15.53 UTC
-- WIT: Jumat, 27 Maret 2026 00.21.31 UTC
+- WIT: Jumat, 27 Maret 2026 02.15.53 UTC

 Kutipan Inspiratif:
-"I hated every minute of training, but I said, 'Don't quit.
-Suffer now and live the rest of your life as a champion.'"
+"Love is not only made for lovers.
+It is also made 4 true friends.
+A true friend can love more than a lover."

-Kategori: inspirational
+Kategori: friendship